DunedinJS/typescript-nodejs-intro/README.md

 Our application source code will reside in the `source` directory.

+The main/entry file for the application is `source/app.ts`.

 #### `dist`

 Compiled files including JavaScript code, sourcemaps, and type definitions will be generated in the `dist` directory.